bearcave9/Tweet-insta/README.md

 Contact Me:~ pnation2020@gmail.com

-Note:~ If you want to add certain functionalities into this firefox extension, feel free to staert an issue or send pull requests.
+Note:~ If you want to add certain functionalities into this firefox extension, feel free to start an issue or send pull requests.